When Your Toddler Seems to Understand Everything, But Doesn’t Talk

 Screener for children

 We tend to focus a lot on those magical “first words.”
+And rightfully so!
 But language isn’t just the ability to talk.
 Language includes using gestures, understanding what words mean, and knowing how to put words together into sentences.

 There are actually two kinds of language: receptive language and expressive language.